 Results from Bee-fly Watch

-Bee-fly Watch has been running since 2016, and since then 24,492 records of the four species of Bombylius bee-fly have been contributed.
+Bee-fly Watch has been running since 2016, and since then nearly 33,000 records of the four species of Bombylius bee-fly have been contributed.
 The main purpose of Bee-fly Watch is to encourage people to enjoy watching bee-flies!
 In addition, the records help us to monitor changes in the distribution and flight period of the flies.

 Chart of Bee-fly Watch records per year